isaac-webb/PiSniffer/docs/index.md

 ![Breadboard setup](https://github.com/isaac-webb/PiSniffer/raw/master/docs/setup.jpg)

-Unfortunately, due to the issues we struggled with above, we were unable to integrate the two pieces of our project.
+Unfortunately, our breakout that we had intended to use for the entirety of the project did not function properly.
+While we were able to interface with the chip, the Ethernet jack did not respond to a cable being plugged into it, indicating that we likely made an error in our PCB design or used a jack with an incompatible magnetics configuration (there are different configurations based on bus speed, whether the jack supports PoE, etc.).
+Thus, we were unable to integrate the hardware and software pieces of our project.
 For this reason, we have included demos/documentation of both parts:

 1. Our custom Ethernet controller breakout board.
 2. Our `tshark` sniffing demo that uses two Ethernet ports, two mbeds, and a Raspberry Pi to get data off of the line.

-This indicates that, if we were able to overcome the aforementioned issues in the future, we should be able to combine them, resulting in our initial goal of a flexible, elegant hardware man-in-the-middle device for the Pi.
+This indicates that, if we were able to overcome the aforementioned issues in the future, we should be able to combine them resulting in our initial goal of a flexible, elegant hardware man-in-the-middle device for the Pi.

 ### Hardware Demo